Skip to main content

 table_root = b""

-if ctx.rejected_command and ctx.rejected_command.cover:
+if rejection.rejected_command and rejection.rejected_command.cover:

-table_root = ctx.rejected_command.cover.root.value
+table_root = rejection.rejected_command.cover.root.value

 # Release the funds that were reserved for this table

-reserved_amount = self.table_reservations.get(table_root.hex(), 0)
+reserved_amount = state.table_reservations.get(table_key, 0)

-new_reserved = self.reserved_funds - reserved_amount
+new_reserved = state.reserved_funds - reserved_amount

-new_available = self.bankroll - new_reserved
+new_available = state.bankroll - new_reserved

 amount=poker_types.Currency(amount=reserved_amount, currency_code="CHIPS"),